marcov/tech-notes/docs/Linux/bpf.md

 - `fentry` / `fexit`: any kernel func (need trampoline support for the architecture!)
 - LSM: LSM hooks in "security.h"
 - perf_events (used by BPF program type perf event)
-- `fmod_ret`: override UM function and syscalls.
-Returns an error or a fake result.
+- `fmod_ret`: override UM function and syscalls return code.
+E.g. return a syscall error or a fake int result.
+  * can only be hooked to a "security_" prefixed function.
 - `bpf_iter`: iterator over various stuff, e.g. list of all current task structures.
+- `syscall`: a program that can call sycalls.

 If you hook on exit path (`fexit` & `kretprobe`) you may not be able to retrieve the function arguments.
 The registers holding the arguments at the function entry could be clobbered by the function execution.

 ## Useful helper functions

 - `bpf_get_current_pid_tgid`: returns PID / TGID of a thread.
 - `bpf_d_path`:  returns full path for given **struct path** object.
    **NOTE**: it is only allowed in a set of functions, see `btf_allowlist_d_path`